-When it comes to entering into a joint venture, buying a business or selling yours (either a part or all of it) or restructuring your current corporate structure, you want to do it right.
+When it comes to entering into a joint venture, acquiring a business or selling yours (either a part or all of it) or restructuring your current corporate structure, you want to do it right.
 The options for structures, risk management and future thinking are wide and it can be a complicated area to get your head around.

 In this article we share a few of the areas that you might like to consider when it comes to your next joint venture or a major purchase or sale, and some of the pros and cons of each.